The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 Color Picker: <input type="color" />

-Color Pickers snd Other Color Tools
+Color Pickers and Other Color Tools

 In CSS, it's easier to use HSL to adjust color contrast ratios with HSL than with RGB or hex code.
 See the following for more information.